httptoolkit/dbus-native/README.md

    * Dropped examples
 * Improved error handling:
    * Throws an explicit error when sending a message to a closed stream, instead of silently never responding
+   * Turn D-Bus error responses into proper error instances where possible (rather than throwing arrays of strings)

 Installation
 ------------